This post was last modified on August 26, 2024.

 • Brokers Exam (for Agency Owners): Answer at least 75% of the questions correctly.

-• Feedback for Unsuccessful Candidates: If you don’t pass, you’ll be informed of your score and the percentage of questions you answered correctly in each subject area.
-However, remember that your overall score isn’t just an average of these percentages.
+• Feedback for Unsuccessful Candidates: If you don’t pass, you’ll receive your score and the percentage of questions answered correctly in each subject area.
+Keep in mind that your overall score isn’t simply an average of these percentages.

 The Process of Re-taking the Examination

-• Wait for the Official Notification: Before you can re-apply, you must wait for the official notification of your exam results.
+• Wait for the Official Notification: You need to wait for the official notification of your exam results before reapplying.

 • Risks of Premature Application: